GMLC-TDC/HELICS/docs/Public_API.md

     *   helicsVersion.hpp
     *   federate_id.hpp
     *   helics_definitions.hpp
     *   NOTE:  core headers in the public API are headers that need to be available for the Application API public headers.
-The core api can be used more directly if static linking but applications are generally recommended to use the application API or other higher level API's
+The core api can be used more directly with static linking but applications are generally recommended to use the application API or other higher level API's

 *   C Shared Library headers (c)